fredhohman/fredhohman.github.io/_posts/projects/2012-07-01-road-bike-restoration.md

 permalink: projects/road-bike-restoration
 ---

-I spent some time restoring and converting a 25 year-old Norco into a road bike.
+I spent some time restoring and converting a 25-year-old Norco into a road bike.

 <!--more-->